History of CCSRE

 Founding and Timeline

 The Stanford University Center for Comparative Studies in Race & Ethnicity (CCSRE) was established in 1996 when student activists and faculty researchers united to form the university’s most comprehensive race and ethnic studies program.
 In the more than 25 years since its founding, CCSRE has grown into a university-wide research and teaching center with affiliated faculty from across the university.
 CCSRE offers undergraduate degrees in Asian American, Chicana/o-Latino/a, Native American, Jewish, and Comparative Race Studies; a Ph.D. minor; 200+ courses; and multiple student fellowships.
-CCSRE also leads major research, publication, training, policy engagement and public education on diverse topics including art, criminal justice, artificial intelligence, race and inequality.
+CCSRE also leads major research, training, and education on diverse topics including art, criminal justice, artificial intelligence, race and inequality.

 25th Anniversary Celebration